tadmccorkle/tadmccorkle.github.io/_posts/2019/2019-12-31-cyclic-redundancy-check.md

 '0x7f6bd7de'
 ```

-This implementation is great, but it still requires iteration over every bit of every byte of data.
-There's one more CRC software implementation I want to cover that only requires iteration over every byte of data.
+This implementation is great, but it still requires iteration over <em>every bit</em> of <em>every byte</em> of data.
+There's one more CRC software implementation I want to cover that only requires iteration over <em>every byte</em> of data.

 ### Table lookup